IMPORTANT! PLEASE READ:

 In my opinion, the droopy appearance of folds of skin is most probably caused by crash diets that sacrifice large amounts of supporting muscle, or lean body mass.
 Even less severe diets and weight loss from bariatric surgery can result in a substantial amount of muscle loss over time.
 Perhaps future scientific research will show a correlation between loss of lean body mass on a diet with the development of redundant skin.

-In the meanwhile, here's an example to illustrate how muscle loss on a diet can cause droopy folds of flabby, loose, skin.
+In the meanwhile, here's an example to illustrate how muscle loss on a diet can cause droopy folds of flabby, loose skin.
 Let's say you start at a bodyweight of 115 pounds, in good toned shape with firm skin, but you gradually gain 100 pounds of body fat.
 You then go on some sort of crash weight-loss program or have bariatric surgery to quickly lose those 100 pounds.

 However, let's say not all of the weight you lose is body fat.
 Perhaps 20% of your lost weight is muscle.
 This is not unusual on a severe crash diet, and many people lose much more muscle than that on these diets.
 In fact, if you were to fast on just water, 60% of your weight loss would be muscle.